sharan1404/sharan1404/README.md

-<h2> Hi!
-I'm Sharan.</h2>
+<h2> Hi!👋</h2>

 <h3> 👨🏻‍💻 &nbsp;About Me </h3>

-- 🤔 &nbsp; Curious individual who loves to solve complex problems and learn new technologies.
+- 🤔 &nbsp; Curious individual who loves to solve complex problems and learn new technologies
-- 🎓 &nbsp; Studying Computer Engineering at University of Waterloo.
+- 🎓 &nbsp; Studying Computer Engineering at University of Waterloo
-- 🌱 &nbsp; Learning more about Cloud Architecture and Artificial Intelligence.
+- 🌱 &nbsp; Learning more about Cloud Architecture and Artificial Intelligence

 <h3> 🛠 &nbsp;Tech Stack</h3>